Flint15/Predictive-with-linear-regression/README.md

 y = 2*X + 3 + np.random.randn(num_points) #dependent variable (output values)
 ```

-Because we make predict with imaginary data, we should create them, but they must be interlinked with each other, they must based on a linear relationship, on this - 2*X + 3, for example
+We make predict with imaginary data, and so we should create them, but they must be interlinked with each other, they must based on a linear relationship, on this - 2*X + 3, for example

 ```python
 x = x.reshape(-1, 1)